Riddle: Featherless bird-riddle

 And rode away horseless to the King's white hall.

-Here, a snowflake falls from the sky, and is blown off by the wind.
+Here, a snowflake falls from the sky, and is blown off the wall by the wind.

 Riddle-traditions by region

-The riddle was at times a prominent literary form in the ancient and medieval world, and so riddles are extensively, if patchily, attested in our written records from these periods.
+The riddle was at times a prominent literary form in the ancient and medieval world, so riddles are extensively, if patchily, attested in our written records from these periods.
 More recently, riddles have been collected from oral tradition by scholars in many parts of the world.

 Babylon

 According to Archer Taylor, "the oldest recorded riddles are Babylonian school texts which show no literary polish".
 The answers to the riddles are not preserved; the riddles include "my knees hasten, my feet do not rest, a shepherd without pity drives me to pasture" (a river?
 A rowboat?); "you went and took the enemy's property; the enemy came and took your property" (a weaving shuttle?); "who becomes pregnant without conceiving, who becomes fat without eating?" (a raincloud?).
 These may be riddles from oral tradition that a teacher has put into a schoolbook.